-The Chrysler Multi-Dealer Group Policy, which is applicable to all Chrysler dealers, currently limits the number of additional Chrysler Canada franchised automobile dealerships which can be acquired if it would result in the 36 month average sales of new Chrysler Canada vehicles from our dealerships exceeds the following percentages of 36 month average sales of new Chrysler Canada vehicles: 8% of sales in Canada (increased by Chrysler Canada from the original mandate of 5%); 15% of sales in any province; and 30% of sales in a major metropolitan market (as defined in the Multi-Dealer Group Policy), except as approved by Chrysler Canada.
-At December 31, 2015, our annual average sales of new Chrysler Canada vehicles over the preceding 36 months comprised 8.56% of national sales, 18.34% of sales in Alberta, 18.82% of sales in British Columbia, and 41.31% and 28.14% in the major metropolitan markets of Edmonton and Calgary, Alberta, respectively (the provinces and major metropolitan areas in which we have the highest concentration of Chrysler Canada franchised automobile dealerships).
+The Chrysler Multi-Dealer Group Policy, which is applicable to all Chrysler dealers, currently limits the number of additional Chrysler Canada franchised automobile dealerships which can be acquired if it would result in the 36 month average sales of new Chrysler Canada vehicles from our dealerships to exceed the following percentages of 36 month average sales of new Chrysler Canada vehicles: 8% of sales in Canada (increased by Chrysler Canada from the original mandate of 5%); 15% of sales in any province; and 30% of sales in a major metropolitan market (as defined in the Multi-Dealer Group Policy), except as approved by Chrysler Canada.
+At December 31, 2016, our annual average sales of new Chrysler Canada vehicles over the preceding 36 months comprised 6.95% of national sales, 19,46% of sales in Alberta.
+15.33% of sales in British Columbia and 35.01% and 33.24% of sales in the major metropolitan markets of Edmonton, and Calgary, Alberta, respectively, (the provinces and major metropolitan area in which we have the highest concentration of Chrysler Canada franchised automobile dealerships).